 Materials and methods

+The specimen GNUE322001, a partially preserved caudal tuna vertebrae imprint, is housed in the Gongju National University of Education (GNUE), Gongju City, South Korea.
 The specimen was photographed using a digital camera (Sony A7R4A).
 Image processing and line drawings of the specimen were done using Adobe Photoshop v 23.4.2. and Adobe Illustrator v 26.4.1.
 All measurements were taken using a digital caliper.

 Anatomical nomenclature

-We follow the terminology of Starks (1910), which was applied to Auxis, to describe peculiar vertebral structures of the studied specimen and occasionally refer to the terminology of Romeo and Mansueti (1962) for efficient comparison between Auxis, Euthynnus, and Katsuwonus.
+We follow the terminology of Starks (1910), which was applied to Auxis, to describe peculiar vertebral structures of the studied specimen and occasionally refer to the terminology of Romeo and Mansueti (1962) for efficient comparison between Auxis, Euthynnus, and Katsuwonus of the tribe Thunnini.

 Repositories and institutional abbreviation